 email@example.com | 919.677.1400 x 139

-Dr. Ballew received a doctorate in psychology from the University of Tennessee with an emphasis on clinical psychology and child and adolescent development.
+Dr. Ballew’s doctoral studies emphasized clinical psychology and child and adolescent development.
 She completed an internship at Vanderbilt University Hospital’s division of child and adolescent psychiatry and had a post-doctoral training in community mental health.
-She has over ten years of experience working with children and their families, including seven here at the Lucy Daniels Center.
+She has more than 10 years of experience working with children and their families, including seven here at the Lucy Daniels Center.

 Teresa Greco, LCSW | Mental Health Clinician